logo

 The Lifespan of a White Rumped Shama

 These birds can live up to seven years in the wild.
-Data on how long they live in captivity is undisclosed at this point, but seven years is the standard age limit of birds of the thrush family.
+Data on how long they live in captivity is currently undisclosed, but seven years is the standard age limit for birds of the thrush family.

 The Lifespan of a White Rumped Shama